Fuadmuse11/OpenClassrooms-Projects/README.md

 The execution for the bootcamp was done by Tableau and available on Tableau Public in the link below.
 The future personal action would be to create the same dashboard using PowerBI. https://public.tableau.com/views/Muse_Fuad_3_Dashboard_022023/ReportsDashboards?:language=en-US&:display_count=n&:origin=viz_share_link

 The project deliverables are:

 Dashboard blueprint.
-mockup of the additional visualizations.
+Mockup of the additional visualizations.
 A link to the Tableau Public version of the dashboard and additional worksheets, as well as the export of it in PDF or image format.
 Or provide the PowerBI version of your project (.pbix file) or the Excel document.
 A slide show which answers specific questions on the lifecycle and requirements

 Project 3 - Assess the Quality of a Dataset for a Public Service Agency